bernigomez644/eng298-fa25-mod7-sbom-lab1/README.md

    - Copy the URL from your browser’s address bar.

-3. Submit the URL in Canvas
+3. Submit the URL in Canvas: Module 7: Assignment: Secure Software Supply Chain with SBOMs

 ## **Grading Rubric (20 Points Total)**